The amount that firms plan or intend to invest

-(1) A withdrawal of potential spending from the income-expenditures stream via saving, tax payments, or imports; (2) a withdrawal that reduces the lending potential of the banking system.
+a withdrawal of potential spending from the income-expenditure stream via savings, tax payments, or imports or a withdrawal that reduces the lending of potential of the banking system

 Unplanned changes in inventories

 Open economy aggregate expenditures

 Aggregate expenditures with government purchases

 a tax of a constant amount of tax revenue at each level of GDP

 the amount by which aggregate expenditures at the full-employment GDP fall short of those required to achieve the full-employment GDP